harathi-mutyam/PRODUCTION-EKS/README.md

 **Configure AWS CLI**

-create a iam user in your aws account , create accesskeys
+Create an IAM user with AdministratorAccess in your AWS account and generate access keys for it.

-in git bash
+Then configure the AWS CLI using the following command:

 aws configure